Openmesh-Network/xnode-unit-controller/README.md

     - [ ] Make sure there can be no newlines on the strings.
     - [ ] Initial credit amounts have to be in the
         - 50k, 100k, 200k, 500k
+- [ ] Add dpl backend variable.
 - [ ] Include request information on logs.
+    - [ ] Which nft is being targetted at least + XnodeId

 ## Before launch
 - [ ] Might have to enable special account permission on subaccount.